wemake-services/wemake-vue-template/template/docs/template/faq.md

 It is just buggy.
 We had a lot of issues with it.
 You can still use (old) version of this template with `flow`: [here is the last release](https://github.com/wemake-services/wemake-vue-template/releases/tag/end-of-flow).

+I wrote an article about this, [check it out](https://sobolevn.me/2019/03/from-flow-to-typescript).

 ## Why Nuxt?

 `Nuxt` offers a thin abstraction layer for `ssr` and building your project.